-This has been a challenging process because our Chief James, has a hugely ambitious and wonderful vision for KIDLY — a vision that has his team just as excited about the future as he is.
+This has been a challenging process because our founder James, has a hugely ambitious and wonderful vision for KIDLY.

-If you consider that the ‘Original’ MVP (defined over 6 months ago) was already a small slice of the vision, this meant that what was a 50% reduction to our MVP to us, probably felt more like a 75% reduction for James.
+Consider that the ‘Original’ MVP defined over 6 months ago was already a small slice of the vision, this meant that what was a 50% reduction to our MVP to us, probably felt more like a 75% reduction for James.

 Our ‘Original’ MVP

-Besides our teaser site (just to get pre-launch sign ups), the Original MVP, defined around September 2015, consisted of designing and building a brand new responsive mobile-first bespoke e-commerce platform with the following feature set:
+Besides the teaser site (to get pre-launch sign ups), the original MVP defined in September 2015, consisted of designing and building a brand new responsive mobile-first bespoke e-commerce site with these features:

 The original deadline

-Our original launch date for this was pencilled in for February 2016 and we began working on the MVP in September 2015 with a tiny team of just 6 people.
+Our original launch date was pencilled in for February 2016 and we began working on the MVP in September 2015 with a team of 6 people.

-We didn’t manage to launch in Feb — we didn’t really get close to that.
-It’s worth noting that this was an internal soft target to aim for — not hitting it was never going to be the “end of the world” etc.
+We didn’t manage to launch in February or even get close.
+It’s worth noting that this was an internal soft target to aim for — not hitting it wasn't going to matter too much.

-Regardless, I still want to discuss why I think we ‘failed’ because that’s where all of this gets interesting.
+But let's discuss why we didn't meet the target, because that's where this gets interesting.

 Why we ‘failed’?